Java and Lokalise integration for internationalization (i18n)

 SwitchLang.jButtonSwitchLang.text=Interruttore

-Now, our resource bundle is nicely synced with the SwitchLang JFrame form elements.
+Now, the resource bundle is synchronized with the SwitchLang JFrame form elements, and the application is ready for locale-specific text display.

 Locale locale_it_IT = new Locale("it", "IT");